Interlace Polynomials for Multimatroids and Delta-Matroids: Graph Polynomials

-Equality~\ref{eqn:Q1G_vmin2} may also be deduced from \cite[Section~2]{TutteMartinOrientingVectors/Bouchet91} through the fundamental graph representation of isotropic systems (and using that $Q_1(G)$ is invariant under loop complementation) --- the result in \cite{TutteMartinOrientingVectors/Bouchet91} is in turn a generalization of a result on the Martin polynomial.
+Equality~(\ref{eqn:Q1G_vmin2}) may also be deduced from \cite[Section~2]{TutteMartinOrientingVectors/Bouchet91} through the fundamental graph representation of isotropic systems (and using that $Q_1(G)$ is invariant under loop complementation) --- the result in \cite{TutteMartinOrientingVectors/Bouchet91} is in turn a generalization of a result on the Martin polynomial for $4$-regular graphs.